aconstandinou/mean-reversion/README.md

-# Evaluating Mean Reversion concepts in equity market data
+# Mean Reversion concepts in equity market data

 ###### This project is meant to use python and the stattools library in evaluating mean reversion concepts.
 There is also code that utilizes a previously built PostgreSQL database of stock data to find pairs of stocks that exhibit cointegration.
 By using stock data and analyzing the data for mean reversion characteristics, we can begin to build a foundation for future analysis.
 Specifically, I plan on continuing this research within the framework of pairs trading equities.